Full interview: Re-posted from Institute of Managers and Leaders

 Most organisations these days tend to have at least two interviewers, if not more.
 Of course, it depends on who you have on the panel.
 If you have individuals on the panel who are demographically similar, you are going to have pertinent blind spots preventing a clearer idea of the candidate’s identity, an interpretative process that is going on in the panel’s mind at the time of hiring.

-Demographically similar panels typically result in hiring outcomes that succumb to demographically similar candidates often based on superficial qualities that seem to be centred on a risk reduction approach to hiring rather than putting the additional cognitive workload into understanding those candidates who are obviously different, that is, where the observable disparities are evident.
+Demographically similar panels typically result in hiring outcomes that succumb to demographically similar candidates often based on superficial qualities that seem to be centred on a risk reduction approach to hiring rather than putting the additional cognitive workload in to understanding those candidates who are obviously different, that is, where the observable disparities are evident.
 ‘Different’ here is an important word to interpret and think about.
 Underneath external facades, we are all fundamentally the same.
-An atypical candidate, thus, offers less comfort and more risk to the panel’s decision-making processes because similarities are obscure.
+An atypical candidate, thus, offers less comfort and more risk to the panel’s decision-making processes because similarities are more obscure.
 In such instances, it’s necessary to look beyond people’s superficial dimensions.
 Much can be understood when one is truly open to the curiosity of understanding those who are unlike themselves.
 Common ground can be found where one least expects it.
 The recruitment process is a perfect place to practice this mentality and interpersonal approach to life more broadly.

 Which affinity bias is most commonly problematic?